jpryda/d3-gizmodo/README.md

 1) Start an http server

-On a mac open terminal, cd to the unzipped folder run the Python web server.
+On a mac open terminal, cd to the unzipped folder run the PHP/Apache web server.
 E.g.

     cd ~/Downloads/d3-gizmodo-master/webroot